-You’ll find it adjacent to the UNESCO heritage site of La Chiesa del Miracoli, a church built in the 17th century.
-With 2 Michelin stars to its name, you can assume that the quality, as well as the prices, will be higher than a regular trattoria.
+You’ll find the restaurant adjacent to the UNESCO site of La Chiesa del Miracoli, a church from the 17th century.
+With 2 Michelin stars to its name, the quality, as well as the prices, is better than a regular trattoria.

-The food here is nothing short of excellent, which I think shows from my photos!
+The food here is nothing short of excellent, which I think shows from my photos.
 On top of this, the ambience matches the restaurant’s high standard, in no less than a cave-style environment.
-Locanda Don Serafino is also part of the beautiful boutique hotel of the same name.
-For an equally luxurious accommodation experience, click here to find the best deals.
+Locanda Don Serafino is also part of the striking boutique hotel of the same name.

 The pretty town of Modica is around 20 minutes by car from Ragusa.
-It’s much smaller, but with just as much character.
-It used to be an old walled town when the Arabs ruled, but elegant baroque architecture soon replaced any signs of its former rulers.
+It’s much smaller in size, but with just as much character as its closest counterpart.

-“Another selling point about this Duomo, is that there were no tourists there! ”
+“Another selling point about this Duomo, is that there were no other tourists around.”

 FOLLOWING THE RIVERA

 Make the most of your time exploring Noto, Ragusa and Modica with a stay at the fabulous Seven Rooms Villadorata.
-This boutique hotel’s in the heart of the historic centre in Noto, and a good base for your Sicily travels!
+This boutique hotel’s in the heart of the historic center in Noto, and a good base for your Sicily travels.